successible/cleanslate/README.md

 If you want to contribute to Clean Slate, awesome!
 Read the section `Developing Clean Slate`.
 Then, submit a pull request!
 Clean Slate is written in [React](https://reactjs.org) and [TypeScript](https://www.typescriptlang.org), with [Next.js](https://github.com/vercel/next.js) as the framework.
 It also uses the awesome server [Hasura](https://hasura.io) as the backend, with PostgreSQL as the database.

-If you want to host Clean Slate yourself, cool!
-Read the section `Hosting Clean Slate`.
+If you want to host Clean Slate yourself, read the section `Hosting Clean Slate`.
 We recommend [Render.com](https://render.com).
 You will also need to configure Firebase.
-It is the authentication provider for Clean Slate.
-It is also free.
+It is the free authentication provider for Clean Slate.

 > Note: Clean Slate is licensed under the BSL 1.1 license.
 Under this license, you can do anything except launch a commercial version of Clean Slate.
 Otherwise, you contribute or use Clean Slate without issue.
 This license is used by projects such as Sentry.io, MariaDB, CockRoachDB, and so on.
 You can read more about the license [here](https://open.sentry.io/licensing).